Frequently Asked Questions & Answers

-We welcome any Dracut resident (or any non-Dracut resident referred by a Dracut church or organization) who is among those struggling in this difficult economy to put food on the table.
+We welcome any Dracut resident (or any non-Dracut resident referred by a Dracut church) who is among those struggling in this difficult economy to put food on the table.
 We are aware that it takes courage and humility to ask for help, and we applaud anyone who takes that step.
 One of the goals of the pantry is to not only send client families home with an emergency supply of non-perishable food, but also to make the experience of going to a pantry a less difficult one.

 Treating our clients with kindness and compassion is important at the Dracut Food Pantry.

 We are located in Beaver Brook Mills on Lakeview Avenue, the lower level, behind Owen & Ollie’s Restaurant.
 Look for Dracut Food Pantry signs.
 In case of inclement winter weather, call the pantry first about our status.
 Telephone: 978-957-8600.

 Please note that the Dracut Food Pantry cannot deliver food or provide transportation.

 Children are most welcome to come to the pantry with their parents.